Go after your dreams! Love what you do! Follow your passion!

 I hope so!

-You don’t need to follow your passion to be happy in your work, but follow something that means something to you.
-Something that fills you up, that meets an important need, that makes you feel good about a day’s work.
+Remember that if you want to follow your passion.
+Go for it!
+But don’t follow your passion and you can still be very happy and fulfilled in work and life.
+Follow something that fills you up, that meets an important need, that makes you feel good about a day’s work.

 Career fulfillment is out there, you simply have to follow your own path to find it.